 Maroon Creek Trail

-The road is closed in winter, but Nordic aficionados ski or snowshoe (snow depth permitting) up Castle Creek road to the Maroon Creek trailhead, and then make their way to Maroon Lake, which is overlooked by the Maroon Bells – supposedly the most-photographed mountains in the world.
-Pack a lunch and plenty of water, as there’s no services at the lake in off-season.
+The road is closed in winter, but Nordic aficionados ski or snowshoe (snow depth permitting) up Castle Creek road to the Maroon Creek trailhead, and then make their way to Maroon Lake, which is overlooked by the Maroon Bells.
+Pack a lunch and bring plenty of water, as there’s no services at the lake during off-season.

 Difficult Creek Trail